kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required for integrating the Phoenix Stats Plugin on Android devices as well as the supported plugin events.
+This article describes the steps required for configuring the Kaltura Video Player to use the Phoenix Stats Plugin on Android devices as well as the supported plugin events.
+This will enable you to obtain important statistical information about usage.

-## Enabling the Phoenix Stats Plugin for the Kaltura Video Player
+## Register the Phoenix Stats Plugin inside your Application

-To enable the Phoenix Stats Plugin on Android devices, you'll need to register the Phoenix Stats Plugin inside your application as follows:
+Register the Phoenix Stats Plugin inside your application as follows:

 ```
 PlayKitManager.registerPlugins(PhoenixAnalyticsPlugin.factory);
 ```

-## Configuring the Phoenix Stats Plugin Config Object
+## Configure the Plugin Configuration Object for the Phoenix Stats Plugin

 To configure the Phoenix Stats Plugin, add the following configuration to your `pluginConfig` file as follows: